ezhang5/simpleToDo/README.md

 The following **additional** features are implemented:

 * [X] Included a How To Use page to help users who might not know how to use the app and includes a button that allows user to go back to the main page.
+* [X] Changed app logo to one with a checkmark to denote a to-do app.
+* [X] Changed color scheme to one that is more pleasing to the eye.

 ## Video Walkthrough